 One of the deadliest conflict of our time has left 8 million children needing emergency aid.
 Syrian children have lost their homes, their security, their childhood.
 UNICEF is urgently appealing for funds to deliver emergency supplies, protection and support to millions of children caught in the line of fire and living on the move as refugees.

-The seven-year long war in Syria has caused one of the largest humanitarian crises since World War Two and continues to have a devastating impact on each and every child.
+The eight-year long war in Syria has caused one of the largest humanitarian crises since World War Two and continues to have a devastating impact on each and every child.

 Children within Syria face grave threats to their life and the constant struggle for food, clean water and health care.
 Millions more have been forced to flee to neighbouring countries like Jordan, Lebanon, Iraq, Turkey and Egypt, where they are desperately trying to rebuild their lives in refugee camps.
-And every one of these children needs a safe space to learn and build the future they deserve.
+Every one of these children needs a safe space to learn and build the future they deserve.

 The future of an entire generation is at stake.